nimaabf/digikala-qa-tasks/README.md

 ---

+## 🖼️ Test Evidence
+selenium-screenshot-1.png: Captured screenshot during a Selenium test for visual confirmation or error evidence.

 ## 📄 Manual Test Cases

 Manual test cases are documented in the file:
 - `digikala-manual-test-cases.pdf`

 ---

+## 🧪 Feature-Based Test Cases (BDD)
+Behavior-driven test cases are defined using Gherkin syntax in the test-cases/ directory:

+login.feature
+add-to-cart.feature
+checkout.feature
+search-product.feature
+invalid-login.feature

+These are useful for integration with frameworks like Cucumber or Behave.

 ## 📊 Performance Summary